Sermon for Ascension, Sunday, May 16 2021, 10:30 am

 What we must not do—and the danger in the charming picture of Jesus sailing upwards — is read this as a story which tells us that the earth is to be abandoned, that Jesus has left this place of dirt and particularity.
+The mysterious passers-by say this, ask the men of Galilee what they are doing staring up into the sky, redirect their attention to the place where they are standing.
 For gravity, though we may feel it that way, does not actually pull us down.
 Gravity is, fundamentally, the force, the connection, which any two bodies exert upon each other.
 The massive body of the earth pulls us, not down, but towards itself.
 Towards the earth which sustains us, draws us in and holds us.
 We are responsible to this physical world, which we have hurt so deeply; we have no life without it—we must never let any imagery lead us away from that truth.
 For the Word to go up is also for the Word to go in, to go down, to fill all places, every cell of every created thing, to demand our loyalty to both air and mud.

-And as we learn absence now, so we must learn this loyalty to the mysterious presence which is hidden in our moments.
+And as we learn absence now, so we must learn this loyalty to the presence which is hidden in our own hidden moments.
 To the God who left the specific place of the incarnation in order to be incarnate, not in a generalized nowhere, but in each specific place.
-Who will come to us in whatever our condition allows, will be our breath and the blood in our veins, the petals falling from the dogwood trees on the street, the weeds at the edge of the pavement, the bread which is baked for us by human hands, the voice which travels on the strange air of data to reach us.
+Who will come to us in whatever our condition allows, will be our breath and the blood in our veins, the petals falling from the dogwood trees on the street, the weeds at the edge of the pavement, the food which is harvested and processed, delivered and given to us by human hands, the voice which travels on the strange air of data to reach us.

 The ascended Christ has become both the grace which surrounds us, which sustains us like air, and the unseen force of gravity itself.
 And the place and the state we must inhabit are the weighted, compelling particulars of our given lives.
 “Stay in the city,” Jesus tells the disciples, preparing them for his departure.
 Stay, wait.
 Stay in this place where God has called you, this troubled city of Jerusalem.
 For it is from here that things will begin to change.

 It wasn’t an easy command.
-They were mostly not Jerusalem people, the disciples—most of them had come with Jesus from Galilee.
+As I spoke about a few weeks ago, they were mostly not Jerusalem people, the disciples—most of them had come with Jesus from Galilee.
 Now they were alone in a place which was not home, was not safe or familiar, a place where they had witnessed the terrible violence of the crucifixion and the confusing astonishment of the resurrection, a place of imperial power and crushing poverty, of commerce and suffering, the noisy, crowded, dangerous city where they didn’t belong.
 And here, in a place so much like any city, so much like this city, they were told to stay.
 Here they would be given a mission.
 From this place which they did not choose, they would be—whether they really wanted to be or not—part of creating a new world.

 Ten days later, at Pentecost, they would be given a sudden amazing moment of participation in that world, the miracle of understanding across all diversities of language and culture, the loud confusion of the city made suddenly and entirely meaningful, however briefly.
-But even here in this gap, in this time of loss, there is work to be done.
+We will celebrate that moment next week.
+But even here in this gap, in between, in this time which is mostly loss, there is work to be done.

 There is prayer and praise to be offered, now and always, in whatever forms we may.
-We can’t gather in the temple, exactly, but we can gather in this odd virtual space, and we can light our candles at home, can sing, can read, can meditate and pray.
+We can’t gather in the temple, exactly, but we can gather in this odd virtual space, can sing, can read, can meditate and pray.
 It does not yield obvious results, but it may be slowly changing us, moment by moment, in a Godward direction, and in that movement also changing the world around us.

-There is the work of waiting, of maintaining the distance of love, there is the unremarkable and all-important work of handwashing.
-There is sewing and cooking, there are telephone calls and grocery deliveries, there is caring for children, planting herbs and vegetables, all the world’s essential and so often disregarded tasks.
+There is the work of waiting, of maintaining the distance of love.
+There are telephone calls and grocery deliveries, there is caring for children, planting herbs and vegetables, all the world’s essential and so often disregarded tasks.
 There is still the work of beauty, the work of creating art, even as we try to discover new ways for beauty to be shared.
-For some, there is still the direct work of feeding, tending, offering medical care.
-There is the work of care expressed in advocacy, the tedious relentless pestering of our public officials to make all the decisions with the most vulnerable at the forefront of their minds, the reminding of everyone, at every level, to act with patience and compassion, even as we try to learn and model that patience and compassion ourselves.
+For some, there is still the direct work of feeding, tending, offering medical care, the work of helping vulnerable people access vaccination.
+There is the work of care expressed in advocacy, the tedious relentless pestering of public officials to make all the decisions with the most vulnerable, around the world, at the forefront of their minds, the reminding of everyone, at every level, to act with patience and compassion, even as we try to learn and model that patience and compassion ourselves.